Truth and Time Part 1 of 3

-Relative truth is true to the person, it’s relative.
+Relative truth is true to the person so, it’s relative.
 If someone claimed that a movie they just saw was “the best movie they’ve ever seen” then that would be a relative truth claim.
 They’re not saying that it’s the best movie for everyone, just for them.
 If they say the same for food, dogs, hair styles etcetera, no one can argue with that because it’s a relative truth claim.
 The problem comes when people take what is a relative truth claim, and make it an objective truth claim.
-They’ll minimize a moral truth by putting it into relative truth context.
+They’ll minimize a moral truth by putting it into a relative truth context.
 By making an objective truth relative, it becomes “off limits” to confront, contest or debate.
 It’s simply “true for me but not for you.”
 If you try to point out the wrongheaded thinking behind what they’re saying, you get pegged as “intolerant.”
 Their debate skills involve one liners because they have no intellectual gas tank to run off of.
 That’s where we’re at today in the world of opposing views.

-My favorite nonsensical reply that I get, and it’s a classic philosophical tug point, is when someone says, “There is no such thing as objective truth or morality.”
+My favorite nonsensical reply that I get is when someone says, “There is no such thing as objective truth & morality.”
 They’re making a truth claim in that very statement so, it becomes as philosophers say, “self-defeating.”
-If nothing is true then neither is their statement so why are we listening to it?
+If nothing is true then neither is their statement so, why are we listening to it?
 Such as if someone said, “I can’t speak a word of English.”
-The very fact that they spoke in English to make the statement defeated their claim before they were even finished stating it.
+The very fact that they spoke in English to make the statement defeated their claim.
 Or, “nothing is true unless it can be proven by science.”
 That statement cannot be proven to be proven by science and yet I can read it and know it’s meaning.
 Is there a scientific experiment that can be performed that will prove that the number 5 exists?
 Where is the number 5 located?
-So a relativist must be careful when making truth claims since it’s the very thing he’s trying to deny exists.
+So, a relativist must be careful when making truth claims since it’s the very thing he’s trying to deny exists.

 If there is no objective truth and all truth is relative, then you can see the problem.
 Nothing is wrong then.
 No one can claim anyone is wrong about anything or, in doing anything.
-So although people like to make the statement, “true for you but not for me” they can’t actually live that way and they don’t want to.
-If you were to approach them and tell them that your truth is that you believe it’s okay to pour boiling water on them for fun, I’ll bet dollars to donuts that they’d object to that.
-If you said you wanted to kick their puppy for fun because you believe it’s right to do so and it’s fun, again, I’ll bet they’d object.
+So, although people like to make the statement, “true for you but not for me” they can’t actually live that way and they don’t want to.
+If you were to approach them and tell them that your truth is that you believe it’s okay to pour boiling water on them for fun, I’m sure they would object to that reasoning.
+If you said you wanted to kick their puppy for fun because you believe it’s fun, then, again, I’ll bet they’d object.
 Relativists have to borrow from the objective moral law in order to make sense of their own claims and in borrowing, they defeat and expose their position as not being a relativist at all.

-My only claim in part one of this blog will be that there is objective truth and morality and they are closely connected.
+My only claim in part one of this blog will be that objective truth and morality do exist, and they are closely connected.

 The Connection Between Eternity and Truth

 I believe there is a connection between the existence of an absolute, objective moral truth and the state of an eternal existence.
 Can you have truth without an eternal existence?
 Or maybe a better question might be; does eternity exist because there’s an objective truth?
 How are they interconnected?
-I believe that making a case for the existence of an objective moral truth will confirm the case for the existence of an eternal state of life after death as well as a theistic framework in eternity.
+I believe that making a case for the existence of an objective moral truth will confirm the case for the existence of an eternal state of life-after-death as well as a theistic framework in eternity.
 I do believe they’re interconnected.
-Let’s continue with determining what objective truth is compared to relative truth.

 Absolute Truth Exists – We Live Like it Does, Even While Denying it

 If absolute, objective truth exists then it must be tied to a transcendent being, or moral-law author, who is outside of time and space.
 Objectivity cannot be truly objective within it’s own space.
 Even in daily life we recognize this.
-You couldn’t have a judge in a trial where his family member is the defendant.
-You couldn’t have a teacher with his or her own child in the classroom without assuming that there was some favoritism going on.
+You couldn’t have a truly objective judge in a trial where his family member is the defendant.
+You couldn’t have a truly objective teacher with his or her own child in the classroom without assuming that there was some favoritism going on.
 Even if there wasn’t blatant favoritism, you would assume it.
 We know this already but fail to ask why or how we all recognize what is unfair or bias.
 What are we basing “fairness” on when we claim something isn’t right or fair?
 A relativist would have a hard time insisting on what is right and wrong when his ideology revolves around relativism.
 What moral code or law is being referenced?
 Popular vote?
 Popular opinion?
 Societal acceptance?
 These can change and moral truths by their very nature don’t change.